felixy12/felix_nvim_config/README.md

 ### Unused Functions
 1. `Harpoon`: "Harpoon" any file with `<Leader>a`.
 Open window of "harpooned" files with `Ctrl-e`, and go to the file with the number index.
 I prefer the Misc Remaps.
+2. `UndoTree`: Fancier file change tracker.
+Toggle the menu with `<Leader>u`.
+It's pretty sweet, but I'm too lazy to learn it.